TrendingTechnology/larua/README.md

 # Requirement
 To make full use of this theme you need to enable the Ghost API in the Ghost Dashboard -> Labs -> Ghost API.

-**New as of 0.9.8**
-You can only set a site logo, no cover image for now.
-Doesn't seem to fit well with the theme in my opinion.

 # Customization - partials
 ## Disqus
 To use disqus; create a file in the partials/thirdparty folder called disqus.hbs.
 Parse the full 'disqus universal' code in there.
 After that open the post.hbs file and search for 'disqus' you should find a long comment showing where to load the disqus.hbs.
 You load this file by including: {{> disqus}} at the location.